When is your Sixth Form Open Evening?

 What universities to Year 13 leavers go to?

 Our Year 13 pupils go on to study at a wide variety of universities in the UK and overseas.
-Please go to page 24 and 25 of our Sixth form Prospectus to see a full list of destinations and courses for 2020 using the following link: Sixth Form Prospectus – Entry 2021
+For the full list of destinations and courses for 2021 please visit the following link: Leavers Destinations.

 Is it possible to be a Sixth Form Officer or Head Girl if you join the Sixth Form from another school?